Ukrainian Studies Program

 Residency in Vienna

-The Harriman Institute and the Austrian Society for Literature, in partnership with the Institute for Human Sciences in Vienna, Austria, are sponsoring a six-month residency for a displaced Ukrainian writer from January 1, 2024 to June 30, 2024.
-Olesya Yaremchuk, a freelance journalist and writer based in Lviv, has been named the Spring 2024 Harriman Resident
+The Harriman Institute and the Austrian Society for Literature, in partnership with the Institute for Human Sciences in Vienna, Austria, sponsored a six-month residency for a displaced Ukrainian writer (January 1, 2024 to June 30, 2024).
+Olesya Yaremchuk, a freelance journalist and writer based in Lviv, was named the Spring 2024 Harriman Resident.

 Past Ukrainian Events